cybern0id/rugjam/README.md

 # rugjam
 (R)aspberry Pi (U)SB (G)adget (J)TAG for (A) (M)ega65

 My initial objective was to find an alternative to the official TE0790-03(L) XMOD FTDI JTAG adapter available from Trenz.
-I wanted to use a Raspberry Pi Zero as a programmer and interface for the Xilinx Artix-7 FPGA on the [Mega65 8-bit computer](https://github.com/MEGA65/).
-I soon realised I could turn the Raspberry Pi into a USB attached gadget, rather than use it as stand alone general purpose computer.
+I wanted to use a Raspberry Pi Zero as a programmer and interface for the Xilinx Artix-7 FPGA on the [Mega65 8-bit computer](https://github.com/MEGA65/) but soon realised that the Pi could be turned into a USB attached gadget device, rather than just a stand alone general purpose computer.

 This collection of scripts and config files are presented here in the hope they can assist in easily setting up a Raspberry Pi as a multi-function USB gadget device that can be connected to your desktop or notebook computer.